 Funds of the District are public funds and, therefore, their investment is limited by statute to certain obligations of the United States or similar government agencies, cash instruments, and certain pooled investment funds as provided by KRS 66.480.
-At June 30, 2023, the District holds only demand deposits and certificates of deposit considered to be cash equivalents.
+At June 30, 2024, the District holds only demand deposits and certificates of deposit considered to be cash equivalents.
 Consequently, the District does not have investment related credit risk or interest risk.
+Investments reported on the financial statements are nonparticipating interest-earning investment contracts purchased from a bank in the form of a Certificate of Deposit.
+Therefore, under GASB Statement No 72, Fair Value Measurement & Application, these types of investments are exempt from fair value measurements.

-5. CAPITAL ASSETS
+4. CAPITAL ASSETS

-Capital asset activity for the fiscal year ended June 30, 2023 was as follows:
+Capital asset activity for the fiscal year ended June 30, 2024 was as follows: